Pregnancy Massage in Sheffield

 The massage itself is done in The Studio at the Wellness Centre so there is plenty of room for you and your therapist to be comfortable for the duration of the session.

-Your sense of smell is likely to be a lot more sensitive during pregnancy so a range of scent-free oils are available for your massage.
-The room also has relaxing music available for the duration of your massage but equally the room can just be nice and quiet.
+The rooms are also equipped with Sonos speakers so you can have a range of relaxing sounds played for the duration of your massage but equally the room can just be nice and quiet.

 Regular massages could make a big difference